-One option for getting around listing the fact that you're unemployed is to leave your LinkedIn Profile as is, without updating it.
-Even though it's not accurate, and could be an issue for a prospective employer, it doesn't advertise the fact that you're out of work.
+One option for getting around listing the fact that you're unemployed is to leave your LinkedIn profile as is, without updating it.
+Even though it's not accurate, and could possibly be an issue for a prospective employer, it doesn't advertise the fact that you're out of work.

 It's also the easiest solution, especially on a short-term basis.
 If you line up a new job quickly, you can simply add that position to your profile.

 The idea here is to make it appear as if you had “forgotten” to update your profile.

 Of course, if you choose this option, you should always be honest when interacting with recruiters and hiring managers, once they contact you.

 There’s a big difference between “forgetting” to update your social media and lying on a resume or during a conversation with a prospective employer.
 And, after a couple of months of being unemployed, it's probably best that you update your profile.